crombiecrunch/Pterodactyl-Panel-Install/README.md

 This script should be ran on a properly setup server not under root.

-curl -Lo install.sh https://raw.githubusercontent.com/crombiecrunch/Pterodactyl-Panel-Install/master/install.sh
+curl -Lo install.sh https://raw.githubusercontent.com/crombiecrunch/Pterodactyl-Panel-Install/master/install.sh <br>
-bash install.sh -i [nginx] [apache] i.e. bash insall.sh -i nginx
+bash install.sh -i [nginx] [apache] <br>
+  i.e. bash insall.sh -i nginx<br>

   You will be prmoted for email, FDQN, time zone, and portal password.